joswinemmanuel/Contact-Management-System/README.md

 ## Description
 This project is a Contact Management System built using Flask.
-It provides a structured way to manage contacts, allowing users to add, view, and manage their contact information and account through a web interface.
+It provides a structured way to manage contacts, allowing users to add, view, delete and search their contact information and account along with pagination through a web interface.

 ## Features
 - User registration and login